 - Tingling is normal and usually subsides quickly.

-- Pair with benzoyl peroxide to fight more severe acne.
+- Pair salicylic acid with benzoyl peroxide to fight more severe acne.

 - Consistency is key.
 Use salicylic acid for at least six weeks.
 This is the average time of a complete cell cycle and allows your skin enough time to show results.